ayuthmang/scb-openapi-oh-my-merchant-service/README.md

 We recommended to using with [Somjai Application](https://github.com/iamgique/somjai-application).

-The project structure inspired by rails.
+The project structure was inspired by rails.

 ## System Requirements